-Section Value image This section inc ludes information about the docker image. repository The container image repository to be used.
-Path: <acr_login-server>/&lt; repository-name&gt;</acr_login-server> For example, nslacr.azurecr.io/sl_server tag The tag or version of the docker image.
-For example, 9.0.0-326 imagePullSecr Specify the image pull secret that you created in Step 5. ets For example, my-secret The image pull secret is used to pull images from ACR to the Kubernetes cluster.
-For more information, see Pull images from an Azure container registry to a Kubernetes cluster. ingresshost The host route for the ingress resource. <dns>.<cluster_region>.cloudapp.azure.com</cluster_region></dns> For example, nsl-dns.southeastasia.cloudapp.azure.com serverAdmin This section cre ates the username and password of the Advanced Edition's administrator. secret Specifies the name of the generic secret having the credentials.
+This section includes information about the docker image.

+repository The container image repository to be used.
+Path: <acr_login-server>/< repository-name></acr_login-server> For example, nslacr.azurecr.io/sl_server tag The tag or version of the docker image.
+For example, 9.0.0.0-326 imagePullSecr Specify the image pull secret that you created in Step 5. ets For example, my-secret The image pull secret is used to pull images from ACR to the Kubernetes cluster.
+For more information, see Pull images from an Azure container registry to a Kubernetes cluster. service.type Specify the service type as ClusterIP for Advanced Edition deployment on Azure Kubernetes Services. ingress.enabl Specify whether an internal load balancer is used. ed For example, true.
+When set to true, Kubernetes ingress resource is installed. ingress.host The host route for the ingress resource. <dns>.<cluster_region>.cloudapp.azure.com</cluster_region></dns> For example, nsl-dns.southeastasia.cloudapp.azure.com serverAdmin secret Specifies the name of the generic secret having the credentials.
 For example, my-k8s-secret username Specifies the username of the administrator.
 For example, john_doe password The password of the administrator.
 You must change the default value before deployment.
 NOTE: To change the password for the first time, no need to change the value of secret.
 However, the next time onwards, you must change both password and secret under serverAdmin .
-DBProperties This section inc ludes the database configuration details. secret The secret name.
-For example, my-db-secret SecureLogin does not save username, password, host, port, and data base name into a text file.
-These are converted into a secret.
-The server pod uses this secret.
-All pods refer to this secret to use the same credentials.